Bury might be an interesting area to invest in when looking for a house for sale in the UK as it is a unique area in the county of Lancashire.

 Asking price in Bury for a house for sale

-The average asking price for the houses for sale in the city of Bury
+Average prices for the houses for sale in Bury

 |Average asking price (1 bed)||no relevant data for this city|